TheWover/Juno/README.md

 * GenericFunctionDetour
 * NonGenericFunctionDetour

-GenericFunctionDetour should be used when the class type is availible at compiletime.
+GenericFunctionDetour should be used when the class type is available at compiletime.

-NonGenericFunctionDetour should be used when a type is only availible at runtime.
+NonGenericFunctionDetour should be used when a type is only available at runtime.

 Creating instances of these classes is as follows